aws-samples/projectmanagementassistant-bedrock-agents-knowledgebase-cloudformation/README.md

 ### Agents for Amazon Bedrock
 Orchestration is the brain of this solution and is implemented using [**Agents for Amazon Bedrock**](https://aws.amazon.com/bedrock/agents/).
 Agents for Amazon Bedrock is one of the key features of Bedrock that enables you to build and configure autonomous agents for your application.
-Agent orchestrates multi-step tasks and interactions between foundation models (FMs), data sources, software applications, and user conversations.
-We can configure agent to automatically call APIs to take actions using [**action group**](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-action-create.html) and also agents can invoke knowledge bases to supplement information for these actions.
-In action group, you can define the actions that the agent should perform by defining either a OpenAPI schema or function details
 Following are the responsibilities of the agent in this solution:
 1)	Breaking down the user request in to multiple smaller tasks
 2)	Intelligently orchestrating the multi-step tasks